seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CAESAR**
 Let me have men about me that are fat;
-Sleek-headed men and such as sleep o’ nights:
+Sleek-headed men and such as sleep o' nights:
 Yond Cassius has a lean and hungry look;
 He thinks too much: such men are dangerous.

 **ANTONY**
-Fear him not, Caesar; he’s not dangerous;
+Fear him not, Caesar; he's not dangerous;
 He is a noble Roman and well given.

 **CAESAR**